Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 }
 ```

-* In `findHooks()`, we create a regex for the three emoticons we want to replace and (for convenience) hand it over to the `HookFinder` service, which finds their indexes in the content string for us and returns them as a `HookPosition` array.
+* In `findHooks()`, we create a regex for the three emoticons we want to replace and (for convenience) hand it over to the <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/utils/hookFinder.ts" target="_blank">`HookFinder`</a> service, which finds their indexes in the content string for us and returns them as a <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L96" target="_blank">`HookPosition`</a> array.
 * In `loadComponent()`, we simply tell the library which component class to load for each hook/emoticon.
 * In `getBindings()`, we have a look at each found hook/emoticon and infer the corresponding emoji-type for it, which we then set as the `type`-input for the `EmojiComponent`.